"The young man who has not wept is a savage, and the old man who will not laugh is a fool."

 Gifts of the Rebel

-When the Elder falls into his Muggle shadow—too conventional, too bound by tradition—the Rebel's freedom can restore balance.
+When the Elder falls into his Bystander shadow—too conventional, too bound by tradition—the Rebel's freedom can restore balance.
 His energy provides courage to challenge outdated norms and innovate.
 The challenge is using the Rebel's fight for freedom in service of a wise lineage.

 Recognizing the Rebel